Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

 You'll notice that we have changed the finalLayout from `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` to `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL`.
 That's because multisampled images cannot be presented directly.
 We first need to resolve them to a regular image.
-The same requirement applies to the depth buffer.
-Therefore we will have two new attachments that are so-called resolve attachments:
+This requirement does not apply to the depth buffer, since it won't be presented at any point.
+Therefore we will have to add only one new attachment for color which is a so-called resolve attachment:

 ```c++
     ...